 250 g fresh or frozen raspberries

-22 Raffaello balls (2 packages) – I found them at Walmart (to my surprise!), also at the World Market, Amazon and German Deli
+22 Raffaello balls (2 packages) – I found them at Walmart (to my surprise!), also at the World Market or Amazon

 500 g heavy cream